vkoutsky/vk/docs/index.md

-# VK

 This is a sample project to demonstrate the interworking of GraphQL and Headless CMS.

 ## Motivation